WNVR

-WNVR (1030 AM, "Polskie Radio Chicago") is a radio station licensed to serve Vernon Hills, Illinois, United States.
+WNVR (1030 kHz, "Polskie Radio Chicago") is a commercial AM radio station licensed to Vernon Hills, Illinois, and serving the Chicago metropolitan area.
 WNVR is one of eight stations owned by Polnet Communications.
+It simulcasts a Polish language radio format with sister station WRDZ (1300 AM).
+The studios and offices are located at 3656 W. Belmont Ave. in Chicago.

-It broadcasts Polish language programming 24 hours a day.
-WNVR's studios are located at 3656 W. Belmont Ave. in Chicago, Illinois.
-Its transmitter site is off Route 176 west of Crystal Lake, Illinois.
+By day, WNVR is powered at 10,000 watts.
+Because 1030 AM is a clear channel frequency reserved for Class A station WBZ in Boston, WNVR must avoid interference.
+During critical hours, the power is reduced to 3,200 watts and at night it runs only 120 watts.
+It uses a directional antenna with a four-tower array.
+The transmitter site is off Illinois Route 176, west of Crystal Lake, Illinois.
+Programming is also heard on 70-watt FM translator W296DA at 107.1 MHz in Vernon Hills.

 History

 WNVR began broadcasting March 1, 1988, airing an all-news format.
-The station's call sign stood for "News Voice Radio", which was its slogan at the time.
-The station was originally owned by Midwest Radio Associates, and ran 500 watts during daytime hours only, with its transmitter located in Mundelein, Illinois.
+The station's call sign stood for "News Voice Radio", its slogan at the time.
+WNVR was originally owned by Midwest Radio Associates, and ran 500 watts during daytime hours only, with its transmitter located in Mundelein, Illinois.

 By 1989, the station had adopted a business news format, with programming from the Business Radio Network.

 In 1993, WNVR was sold to Polnet Communications for $495,000, and the station adopted a Polish language format.

 In 2000, nighttime operations were added, running 5 watts.
 Daytime power was increased that year to 5,000 watts (3,200 watts critical hours), using a directional array, with the station's daytime transmitter moving to its present location, west of Crystal Lake.
 In 2003, the station's nighttime power was increased to 120 watts, using a directional array at its present location.
 In 2009, the station's daytime power was increased to 10,000 watts.